PowerDNS/pdns_recursor-ansible/README.md

 by default.

 ### pdns_rec_installation_type
-How to install PowerDNS, either 'packages' or 'source'. 'packages' by default.
+How to install the PowerDNS Recursor, either 'packages', 'source' or 'url'.
+'packages' by default.
 Source installations are not supported yet.

 ### pdns_rec_repo_provider
 When using 'packages' for pdns_rec_installation_type, use operating system packages